alphagov/forms/research/2023-10-11-Data_And_Analytics.md

 # Data and Analytics

+## 2023-10-11 / Sprint 38

+## Aims
+- Understand the needs and capabilities of our existing partners for using data and analytics
+- Understand how partners are using the analytics provided to them so far

+## Users
+- Civil Servants
+- 6 users

+## Methodology
+- Interviews

 ## Key Headlines

 - The data is being used at two different levels.
 First a very general check, which our planned MVP would support.
 Second as a guide to problems with specific questions, which it would not.